-The solutions she leads at Elastic, for logging, monitoring, and security, all work by collecting large amounts of data into Elasticsearch and extracting domain-specific insights from the data.
 When she’s not busy with the data grokking, she enjoys spending time with her daughter and travelling the world.

-Michael is on the Apache HBase and Hadoop Project Management Committees and an Apache Software Foundation member.
+Michael is on the Apache HBase and Hadoop Project Management Committees and is an Apache Software Foundation member.
 He works for Apple's Open Source Technologies group out of San Francisco.

 Mandy Chessell is an IBM Distinguished Engineer and PMC leader of the ODPi Egeria and ODPi Data Governance Projects.
 She is also an Apache Atlas committer.
 Her focus is on supporting organizations in their transformation towards becoming data-driven.
 This includes working with them to develop their strategy and architecture relating to the governance, integration and management of information.
 It was through this work that the vision for open metadata and governance was born and eventually lead to the two ODPi open source projects that she leads.
 More information about Mandy’s work and publications can be found on LinkedIn and her blog.